yorberth01/Evaluacion/README.md

 The challenge will contain a few core features most applications have.
 That includes connecting to an API, basic MVC, exposing an API, and finally tests.

+### Important
+Create the frontend in the same project/repo as the backend

 The API we want you to connect to is https://quotes.rest/

 ### The application should have the following features: